ularc/user-docs/accounts_and_support/index.rst

 #.
 Navigate to the `University's Service Desk portal <https://louisville.edu/its/get-help/its-helpdesk>`_ and
    log into the portal using your ULINK credentials.

 #.
-Vlick on the *IT Service Catalog* Tab, Then on the *Accounts and Security* option.
+Click on the *IT Service Catalog* Tab, Then on the *Accounts and Security* option.

     .. image:: images/ul_services_it_catalog_tab.png
       :width: 600